pcraster/pcraster/documentation/pcraster_manual/sphinx/app_asc2map.rst

 -m :emphasis:`nodatavalue`

    :emphasis:`nodatavalue` is the value in :emphasis:`columnfile` which is converted to a missing value on PCRresult.
-It can be one ascii character (letters, figures, symbols) or a string of ascii charaters.
+It can be one ascii character (letters, figures, symbols) or a string of ascii characters.
 For instance: -m -99 -98. or -m j83s0w.
 Default, if this option is not set, 1e31 is recognized as a missing value.